Muhammad7839/CodeSensei/README.md

 **Code Sensei**

-Code Sensei is an Android app that helps beginners understand common Kotlin coding mistakes.
+Code Sensei is an Android app that helps beginners understand their Kotlin code more clearly.
-The user pastes code, presses Analyze, and the app shows clear explanations of what is wrong and how to fix it.
+The user pastes code, taps Analyze, and the app explains what is happening, what might be wrong, and how it can be improved.

-It is built using **Kotlin**, **Jetpack Compose**, **Room Database**, **DataStore**, and **ViewModel**.
+The goal is to make learning less confusing and help students build confidence while writing simple programs.

 **Purpose of the Project**

-The purpose of Code Sensei is to teach basic debugging skills.
-It helps new programmers notice common mistakes, understand why errors happen, and learn how to correct them.

-This project demonstrates skills from CSC 371, including:
-- Kotlin and Android Studio
-- Jetpack Compose user interfaces
-- Navigation between screens
-- Persistent storage with Room
-- App preferences with DataStore
-- ViewModel and state management
+This project focuses on creating a beginner-friendly coding companion.
+It guides new programmers by showing clear messages instead of overwhelming errors, and it organizes everything into a clean, easy layout that is simple to navigate.
+The app includes helpful screens for analyzing code, reviewing past attempts, adjusting the appearance, and seeing progress.